highcharts/highcharts/docs/dashboards/data-modifiers.md

     }
 }
 ```
-The modifier is modifing the `table.modified` property of the connector, which leaves the original data unchanged, so that there is a way of restoring the original data if needed.
+The modifier modifies the `table.modified` property of the connector, which leaves the original data unchanged so that there is a way of restoring the original data if needed.

 ### What does each of the modifiers do?